VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 The `action: graphite` relabeling rules are easier to write and maintain than `action: replace` for labels extraction from Graphite-style metric names.
 Additionally, the `action: graphite` relabeling rules usually work much faster than the equivalent `action: replace` rules.

+## Relabel debug

+`vmagent` provides the following tools for debugging target-level and metric-level relabeling:

+- Target-level relabeling (e.g. `relabel_configs` section at [scrape_configs](https://docs.victoriametrics.com/sd_configs.html#scrape_configs))
+  can be performed by navigating to `http://vmagent:8429/targets` page and clicking the `debug` link at the target, which must be debugged.
+  The opened page will show step-by-step results for the actual relabeling rules applied to the target labels.

+  The `http://vmagent:8429/targets` page shows only active targets.
+If you need to understand why some target is dropped during the relabeling, then navigate to `http://vmagent:8428/service-discovery` page, find the dropped target and click the `debug` link there.
+The opened page will show step-by-step results for the actual relabeling rules, which resulted to target drop.

+- Metric-level relabeling (e.g. `metric_relabel_configs` section at [scrape_configs](https://docs.victoriametrics.com/sd_configs.html#scrape_configs)
+  and all the relabeling, which can be set up via `-relabelConfig`, `-remoteWrite.relabelConfig` and `-remoteWrite.urlRelabelConfig` command-line flags) can be performed by navigating to `http://vmagent:8429/metric-relabel-debug` page and submitting there relabeling rules together with the metric to be relabeled.
+  The page will show step-by-step results for the entered relabeling rules executed against the entered metric.

 ## Prometheus staleness markers